 But there is something more sinister in the bog.
 The islands that dot it look harmless enough.
 But they sit atop deep, sucking mudholes.
 And should an unwary traveler step into one, he or she would be slurped down in rapid fashion.

 Garver hopped onto one to see what it felt like.
-I didn't.
-Somebody had to be able to call for help.

 But we eventually made it out.
 As we canoed back to the retaining pond that is the entrance to the place, I remember hearing a truck drive by, shifting gears loudly.
 It had been a short trip geographically, but chronologically, we had traveled about 100 centuries.